Neotys-Labs/Ranorex/README.md

 If defined, the Ranorex test suite global parameter will overwrite the System environment variable.
 Default mode is **NO_API**.

+### No Api Mode

+All NeoLoad Modules are disabled.
+This mode is used to start only functional recording.

 ### Design Mode

+Used for Neoload recording modules.

+### Runtime Mode

-Used for Neoload recording.
+Used for Neoload runtime modules as StartTest and StopTest.

 ### End User Experience Mode

 Used to send measured timer to Data Exchange API.

-### No Api Mode

-No recording or measurement to do.

 ## NeoLoad module definitions